 It seems only logical that the more I work the less I have time to write about it, right?
 So I'll use pictures rather than words to summarize what's been up lately.
-This is part 1/2.
-Hopefully after my next entry my work diary, as this blog originally was intended to be, will finally be up-to-date.

 I started a new collaboration with Miia Roiko-Jokela, who did her M. A. at the Royal Music Academy of Stockholm shortly after me.
 Her instrument, the flute, is especially meaningful to me after spending my childhood in a household where both parents were professional flutists!
 We've so far played together only twice but have a few gigs booked for this spring.
 Our duo's theme is of course to bring out our Finnish roots: so far our program consists of only Finnish music, ranging from the classical era of Crusell, to the national romanticism of Sibelius, to more contemporary composers such as Jack Mattsson and Kaija Saariaho.

 Working with singers is always a pleasure.
 My wonderful soprano Pauliina Sairanen got a job at the Oslo Opera House so this time, when I was invited to do a Christmas concert with a singer, I contacted the lovely Tessan-Maria Lehmussaari, an alumn of the Stockholm Opera Academy.
 We did one intense day of two concerts in 2017, so it was long time no see and lovely to work with her again.
 There is more news on that front, but I'm not allowed to talk about it yet...